-ARTA's six-day Junior Whitewater School is a wonderful introduction to whitewater guiding and a great opportunity for exploration, discovery, and growth; not to mention a really fun week on the river!
-The school will take place on the Green River as it cuts through Desolation and Grey Canyons in eastern Utah.
-The Green is perfect for learning the basic elements of whitewater navigation as it starts out calm and gentle, then builds in difficulty as the trip progresses.
-The canyon, too, is well-suited for learning and offers numerous opportunities for hiking and exploring.
+ARTA's seven-day Junior Whitewater School is a wonderful introduction to whitewater guiding and a great opportunity for exploration, discovery, and growth; not to mention a really fun week on the river!
+The school will take place on the Wild and Scenic Rogue River in southern Oregon.
+The Rogue is a fun river with lots of easy, straightforward rapids and a few more challenging ones, great for learning the basic elements of whitewater navigation.